 A seemingly obvious disadvantage is the Green Season's rainy aspect.
 But, while it ups the humidity and interrupts most afternoons, the rain in Africa is rarely unpleasant.
 The first fact to know is that inland from the coast – where the legendary game-viewing destinations are found – rain tends to fall in regular afternoon thunderstorms.
 They build up dramatically and depart swiftly, leaving behind cool, crisp air, damping down the dust and making your afternoon siesta more pleasant.
 The most popular time to be on safari is during the dry months, which start with winter’s chilly mornings and evenings before progressing into the baking heat and dust of the late dry season.
 During the Green Season, temperatures tend to be more moderate and softened by the humidity, which can make conditions sticky but generally pleasant.

-Where to go in the Green Season
+Where to Go on a Green Season Safari

 The group birthing is a survival instinct – one baby is an easy and obvious target for a predator but many babies around the same age and strength increase the odds of survival for the majority.
-This abundance of tender young creatures attracts the major predators to the grazing herds - lion, wild dog, cheetah and hyena all take advantage of the good hunting, which makes it an excellent time for birthing their cubs and pups, too.
+This abundance of tender young creatures attracts the major predators to the grazing herds.
+Lion, wild dog, cheetah and hyena all take advantage of the good hunting, which makes it an excellent time for birthing their cubs and pups, too.

-The short rains in October/ November trigger the Wildebeest Migration, drawing the herds into the southern Serengeti in Tanzania to feast on the fresh grasses and birth their calves en masse.
-The plains fill up, from horizon to horizon, with wildebeest and their calves, zebra and their foals, and all the predators attracted to the easy prey.
+The short rains in November trigger the Wildebeest Migration, drawing the herds from the Masai Mara into the northern Serengeti to feast on the fresh grasses and birth their calves.
+From December, the plains fill up from horizon to horizon with wildebeest and their calves, zebra and their foals, and all the predators attracted to the easy prey.